I want to decapitate a doll

 Alisa does as instructed and the locator ding-ed.
 I check the party list and find Alisa's name there.
 "Done," I say curtly before activating the hologram map.
 "It seems that it's over there.
 Hold my hand.
 You might get lost."

 Alisa stays quiet for a while, hesitance obvious in her dark blue eyes.
 I know why.

 "This won't be a false hope, Alisa," I assure her.
 "Besides, it is weird that you are afraid of me thinking weird things by holding hands when you are tackling me on the boobs earlier."

 Alisa smiles sheepishly.
 "I'm sorry.
 I was panicking earlier."

 "It's fine.
 I did tell you, right?
 I don't want anything to change between us.
 I am bisexual and I like you, but that doesn't mean I don't know that you don't like me in that way.
 You have a boyfriend, after all."

 I shake my head.
 "It's okay.
 Let's just go."

 The warmth of her hand feels pleasant, but I am not going to say anything.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, felicitristesseWrite a Review